Editor’s Note: This post was updated on October 23, 2018, for accuracy and comprehensiveness. It was originally published on May 27, 2017

 Don’t forget strength training

 Now more than ever is the time to counteract that loss of muscle mass to prevent a slowdown of that metabolic rate.
 You should aim for strength training exercises at least two times per week to get the maximum benefit for your muscles.
+Consult with a fitness professional to help you get started.

 Watch what you eat

+To reach your target body composition may require permanent lifestyle changes rather than a stop-gap dieting approach.
 Keep in mind you may need about 200 calories less per day to maintain your weight in your 50’s than you did in your 30’s due to a decline/decrease in muscle mass.
 It is important not to take in too few calories as this will lead to muscle loss, which will slow your metabolism.

 Get enough sleep